 Seven papers comprising 22.40 and six others, to be selected with the approval of the Head of the Department.
-Students who have not passed 22.35 for German III (Special) will normally be required to include either 22.41 or 22.42.
+Students will normally be required to include either 22.41 or 22.42 and either 22.45 or 22.46.

-Students who have been credited with a pass in German III (Special) may not offer the same papers for MA.
+Students who have been credited with a pass in German III (Special) may not offer any of the same papers for MA.